cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 !!!
 Important
-    Consider using the `barmanObjectStore.wal.maxParallel` option to speed up WAL fetching from the archive by concurrently download the transaction logs from the recovery object store.
+    Consider using the `barmanObjectStore.wal.maxParallel` option to speed up WAL fetching from the archive by concurrently downloading the transaction logs from the recovery object store.

 #### Point in time recovery (PITR)